-The Authority's survey responses continue to yield high satisfaction ratings for services provided to client agencies with a combined 100% of respondents strongly agreeing (33%) or agreeing (67%) as being satisfied with their overall experience with the Authority.
+The Authority's survey responses continue to yield high satisfaction ratings for services provided to client agencies with a combined 100% of respondents strongly agreeing (90%) or agreeing (10%) as being satisfied with their overall experience with the Authority.

-In 2016, all customer comments and satisfaction ratings reflect overwhelmingly positive remarks in each of the four service categories and are discussed in greater detail in the next section.
-These high satisfaction ratings coincide with the positive written feedback from the agency's customers as reflected in this year's survey results as demonstrated in the comments in the various service categories, including one customer commenting "highly responsive" while another "staff are true professionals."
+In 2018, all customer comments and satisfaction ratings reflect overwhelmingly positive remarks in each of the four service categories and are discussed in greater detail in the next section.
+These high satisfaction ratings coincide with the positive written feedback from the agency's customers as reflected in this year's survey results as demonstrated in the comments in the various service categories, including one customer commenting "staff was exceptionally responsive as to markets and process" while another indicated that "the entire staff is very professional and very knowledgeable about debt instruments and the funding environment.
+It is always a pleasure to work with them."
 Below is a table expressing overall customer satisfaction results.